 Evaluation The Institute of Education conducted the project evaluation, assessing the impact of the intervention on both teacher workload and pupil outcomes through entry and exit teacher questionnaires and pupil progress data.

-Findings The final project report will be published later in the year.
-However, preliminary evidence suggests that teachers in the intervention groups spent on average 3.45 hours a week less on marking than teachers in the control groups.
-It appears that there was no difference in pupil outcomes between the two groups.
+Findings The final project report was published in March 2018 and can be accessed here.
+Findings included that teachers in the intervention groups spent on average 3.45 hours a week less on marking than teachers in the control groups, with no measurable difference in pupil outcomes between the two groups.

 Free How-to guide A free guide to the ‘no-marking’ strategies used by the teachers is available as a download.
 This guide sets out the ‘how-to’ of marking less but marking better, with references to the published research underpinning the practice.